Women in Nigeria: Women's advocacy

 A national feminist movement was inaugurated in 1982, and a national conference held at Ahmadu Bello University.
-The papers presented there indicated a growing awareness by Nigeria's university-educated women that the place of women in society required a concerted effort and a place on the national agenda; the public perception, however, remained far behind.
+Women in Nigeria evolved out of a study group of university sociology and political science lecturers at ABU.
+WIN has committed resource towards studies and publications and on gender issues.
+WIN launched the Nigerian Feminist Forum (NFF) in 2008.
+NFF and WIN have had success in blocking the passing of laws prohibiting condoms, institutionalizing dress codes, and even a private university's request for girls to prove their virginity prior to study.
+They hold press conferences and mobilize Nigerian women to rally against the passing of these proposed bills.

 As an example, a feminist meeting in Ibadan came out against polygamy and was then soundly criticized by market women, who said they supported the practice because it allowed them to pursue their trading activities and have the household looked after at the same time.
 Research in the north has indicated that many women opposed the practice, and tried to keep bearing children to stave off a second wife's entry into the household.
 Although women's status would undoubtedly rise, for the foreseeable future Nigerian women lacked the opportunities of men.

 Yinka Jegede-Ekpe, a Nigerian HIV/AIDS activist and HIV-positive individual, established the Nigerian Community of Women Living With HIV/AIDS in 2001.
 The group intended to inform women about the risks of HIV/AIDS and to empower them to speak out.

-Women's organizations

-Women in Nigeria organization

-Women in Nigeria evolved out of a study group of university sociology and political science lecturers at ABU and claims to be a group aiming for organization, consistency, and clear objectives.
-They employed the highly logical strategy of collecting data of the condition of Nigerian women through research and analysis so that women could advocate for their rights backed by real information.
-The group spent time researching for publications that once published became invaluable for understanding gender issues in Nigeria.
-WIN also assembles a forum titled the Nigerian Feminist Forum (NFF) launched in 2008.
-NFF and WIN have had success in blocking the passing of laws prohibiting condoms, institutionalizing dress codes, and even a private university's request for girls to prove their virginity prior to study through press conferences and the weight of mobilization of Nigerian women rallying against the passing of these proposed bills.
 Another recently formed group of this kind is the Feminist Coalition, established in July 2020.
 Yet another group, The ElectHer organization, was established to address the under representation of women in elections across Africa.
 Their goal is to achieve 50% representation in government by women across Africa by 2050.